vape/python-projects/README.md

 - [Check if Palindrome](https://github.com/vape/python-projects/blob/master/Text/palindrome/palindrome.py): Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like racecar.

 - [Ciphers](https://github.com/vape/python-projects/blob/master/Text/ciphers/cipher.py): Functions for encrypting and decrypting data messages using Vigenere, Vernam and Caesar ciphers.

+### Networking

+- [Port Scanner](https://github.com/vape/python-projects/blob/master/Networking/portscanner/portscanner.py): Enter an IP address and a port range where the program will then attempt to find open ports on the given computer by connecting to each of them.
+On any successful connections mark the port as open.